 Recht und Ordnung.
 Law and Order.
-Theres nothing that a German loves more – or at least that’s the stereotype that everybody spreads around.
-While there are many ways to piss off a German – the quickest way to earn his ire is Jaywalk i.e cross a red light.
+There’s nothing that a German loves more – or at least that’s the stereotype that everybody spreads around.
+While there apparently are many ways to earn the ire of an old German Grandmother – the quickest way (so the legend goes) is to Jaywalk i.e cross a red light.
 While waiting at a pedestrian crossing might be irritating – the majority of people would be even more irritated if they knew that they were using the traffic light the wrong way.

 *Disclaimer * – There are multiple models of pedestrian traffic lights and they all vary from city to city.
 The functions described here might not apply to your location.

 Standing in front of a pedestrian crossing and waiting for the light to turn green is just a mild daily annoyance – unless its raining and then we can’t wait for the light to switch green fast enough.
 Pressing the button of a pedestrian traffic light is a lot like pressing an elevator button.
 Even though you know the light isn’t going to switch green any faster (it really wont) – you still end up pressing it at least a million times.

 But what if I told you that it doesn’t do anything at all?

 Have you ever wondered what those 3 Black dots in the yellow circle mean?
 Well they aren’t some fancy decoration – the symbol is actually worn by “visually impaired” (aka blind) people in Germany (and Austria) to make others around them aware of the fact that they cannot see.
 While the origins of the 3 dots are unclear – some say they are meant to symbolize braille – they do have a specific meaning.
 2 black dots on top, and 1 on the bottom mean that the person wearing the symbol is visually impaired, 1 black dot on the top, and 2 on the bottom show that the person is deaf.